MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice/reseller-partner-support.md

 - Set up communication between your on-premises telephony hardware and Microsoft 365
 - Help you set up Teams Phone features like Call Queues, Auto Attendant, Voice Mail, and more

-When contacting a Microsoft partner or reseller about setting up Teams Phone without Calling Plan, you'll need to provide them with information such as:
+When contacting a Microsoft partner or reseller about setting up Teams Phone standalone (without Calling Plan), you'll need to provide them with information such as:

 - How many users, phones, and other devices, will need to make and receive calls to and from external phone numbers
 - Details about your existing phone system